-The Low Alarm Setpoint parameter determines the concentration threshold below which the Concentra Low Alarm fault is triggered (see Alarms $\rightarrow \boxminus$ ).
+The Low Alarm Setpoint parameter determines the concentration threshold below which the Concentra Low Alarm fault will be triggered (see "Alarms" on page 2-48).
 The value entered is compared to the moving average over the number of measurement points set by the Logger Rate.
 To be turned off, the setpoint must have a value less than the minimum range of the analyzer or minimum dew point.